 State testing programs use either commissioned or authentic texts, or a combination thereof, as passages for questions.
 Commissioned texts are authored by test developers or writers and are developed specifically for use in standardized tests.
 In contrast, authentic texts are published works that are typically encountered by students in daily life, such as in magazines, books, or newspapers.
-The 2019 Grades 3-8 English Language Arts Tests will use only authentic texts.
+The 2022 Grades 3-8 English Language Arts Tests will use only authentic texts which have been reviewed and approved by NYS educators.

 Many of the Reading for Information Standards require students to recognize how authors support their opinions, to understand the author's point of view and purpose, and to be able to discern well-supported arguments from those that are not.
-In order to assess these standards on the test, we must include text passages that express opinions and theories with which not all readers may agree.
+In order to assess these standards on the test, text passages are included that express opinions and theories with which not all readers may agree.
 Students must demonstrate their ability to determine point of view, purpose, and success of argumentation with supporting evidence in subjects that they will encounter both in other academic classes and in their daily lives.